A Novel Neural-symbolic System under Statistical Relational Learning: Conclusion

 \section{Conclusion}

-In this study, we introduce \texttt{GBPGR} as a general model based on neural-symbolic systems.
-Our objective is to enhance the performance and generalization of the model, as well as provide interpretability of the results.
-Additionally, we propose a novel evaluation metric to measure the interpretability of the deep model.
-Based on our experimental results, we demonstrate that \texttt{GBPGR} surpasses state-of-the-art methods in various reasoning tasks, including supervised and weakly supervised scenarios and zero-shot learning in terms of performance and generalization.
-Moreover, we emphasize the interpretability aspect of \texttt{GBPGR} by providing visualizations that enhance the understanding of the reasoning process.
+In this study, we introduce \texttt{NSF-SRL}, a general model in neural-symbolic systems.
+Our goal is to improve the model's performance and generalization, while also providing interpretability of the results.
+Additionally, we propose a novel evaluation metric to quantify the interpretability of the deep model.
+Our experimental results demonstrate that \texttt{NSF-SRL} outperforms state-of-the-art methods across various reasoning tasks, including supervised, weakly supervised, and zero-shot image classification scenarios, in terms of both performance and generalization.
+Furthermore, we highlight the interpretability of \texttt{NSF-SRL} by providing visualizations that clarify the model’s reasoning process.